 Often you will find the names of the same researchers and writers, as they specialize in specific fields.
 For example, Paul Jaeger is a well-known expert in the field of library information and has several articles published by himself and with other experts.
 In this case, you alphabetize by the order of the author’s name as listed in the publication.

 APA style has acceptable abbreviations for editions, volumes, and so forth.
 Use these abbreviations in your reference entries:

 |Vol.||Volume (ex: Vol. 8)|

 |Vols.||Volumes (ex: Vols.
 3-8)|

 Source: Publication Manual of the American Psychological Association, Sixth Edition.

 Getting Everything in Order

-Arranging your APA format paper and reference list correctly is important.
-However, just read your assignment rubric, follow these instructions, and you’ll be sure to do a good job on your paper.
+Arranging your APA format paper and reference list correctly is essential.
+However, just read your assignment rubric, follow these instructions, and you’ll be sure to do an excellent job on your paper.
 Your final task is to make sure that every in-text citation corresponds to a reference list citation.